LannyOakman/attendance_tracker/README.md

 - If Section rollout was successful, hold that section for a week or two, documenting any unfamiliar behavior.
 - After 1-2 weeks of success, follow a similar procedure, increasing sections in an exponential form.

+## Getting Started

+Current Canvas API communication uses a `User-Generated Access Token` instead of proper [OAuth2](https://developerdocs.instructure.com/services/canvas/oauth2/file.oauth).

+Information for how to generate tokens can be found [here](https://developerdocs.instructure.com/services/canvas/oauth2/file.oauth#manual-token-generation)

+For proper functionality, a `.env` file must be created at the root of the project, populated with `CANVAS_DEV_API_TOKEN`

+`Manual Token Generation` should be updated to `OAuth2` if application is ever deployed.